This post is part of a paid collaboration with Lowe’s Home Improvement. All opinions are my own.

 Moment of truth…

 Even during the first coat I could tell it was perfect!

 Painting went by fast.
-The roller covered 95% of the surface area (also, totally switching to this roller from now on—I think it’s better than the foam and no roller marks to be found!)
+The roller covered 95% of the surface area and left no roller marks.

 We used my favorite short angled brush for all the little details.